Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Post-Processing

 $F^\mathrm{meas}_\mathcal{H}$ and $F^\mathrm{model}_{\mathcal{H}(1:n)}$ denote the empirical cumulative distribution function obtained using all samples and the exponential distribution model fitted by the smallest $n$ samples in $\mathcal{H}$ (ascending-sorted version of $\mathcal{H}_0$), respectively.
 Then, the threshold level is calculated as

 where $\rho$ is the target confidence level, defined as

-and $\alpha$ is a margin ensuring no false detection is expected when testing the samples $\alpha$ times the total number $|\mathcal{H}|$.
-Here, $\nu=10$ was chosen.
+green!20{(R2--5)}{and $\nu$ is a margin designed to effectively suppress false detections, such that one false detection is expected when testing $\nu$ times the total number of samples $|\mathcal{H}|$.
+Here, $\nu=10$ was chosen.}{where $|\mathcal{H}|$ denotes the total number of CIR samples.
+The parameter $\nu$ is a margin that controls the expected false-alarm count by setting the per-sample false-alarm probability to $P_{\mathrm{FA}}=1-\rho=1/(\nu|\mathcal{H}|)$.
+Hence, approximately one false detection is expected among $\nu|\mathcal{H}|$ samples.
+In this work, we set $\nu=10$.}

 The common threshold in \eqref{eq:th_common}, applied to all samples in a single dataset, generally yields satisfactory performance.
 However, sample sets at two frequencies, even when processed under identical noise-filtering conditions, often produce CIRs that do not align well due to frequency-dependent behavior or false detections.
 This suggests that noise filtering can be enhanced by cross-checking the two datasets, leveraging the fact that propagation mechanisms remain fundamentally consistent across frequencies.
-In this approach, the threshold for each frequency is adaptively adjusted along the delay axis by increasing or decreasing the value from the common threshold at delay bins where samples should be retained or removed, respectively.
-The detailed procedure is provided in Algorithm~\ref{al:indth}, where $\PDP_j^\mathrm{max}(\check{\tau_i})$, denoting the PDP value of $f_j$ at the delay bin corresponding to $\mathcal{U}_i$, is compared with the common threshold of $f_j$ slightly reduced by $\xi$, i.e., $\zeta_{\com,j} - \xi$.
-If this value exceeds the reduced threshold, the individual threshold at $f_i$ is updated as $\zeta_{\ind,i}(\check{\tau_i}) \gets \zeta_{\com,i} + \xi$ to revive a miss-removed path; otherwise, the individual threshold at $f_j$ is updated as $\zeta_{\ind,j}(\check{\tau_i}) \gets \zeta_{\com,j} - \xi$ to eliminate a miss-detected path.
+In this approach, the threshold for each frequency is adaptively adjusted along the delay axis by exploiting the physical consistency of multipath propagation across the two bands.
+This process is designed to mitigate the DR imbalance caused by frequency-dependent losses (e.g., surface roughness).
+The detailed procedure, summarized in Algorithm~\ref{al:indth}, involves cross-referencing both power levels and angle-domain consistency.